Problem Statement

 In words

-• Null hypothesis: The mean departure delays are the same for all 11 carriers for all 2014 flights departing Portland, Oregon.
+• Null hypothesis: The mean departure delays are the same for all 12 carriers for all 2024 flights departing Phoenix, Arizona.

 • Alternative hypothesis: At least one of the population mean departure delays is different.